A

 IPCEA (Insulated Power Cable Engineers Association The association of cable manufacturing engineers who make nationally recognized specifications and tests for cables.

-IPE Irrdiated polyethylene tape.
+IPE Irridiated polyethylene tape.

 IR Drop A method of designating a voltage drop in terms of both current resistance.